econya/yosis/README.md

 ## Synopsis

-Project had extremely tight deadlines and is totally adapted to a single use and business case as of now.
-And German interface (but i18n fully prepared).
+Project had extremely tight deadlines and is adapted to a single use and business case as of now.
+The interface is German (but i18n is fully prepared).

+If you want that we host a page for you, need help with a deployment or some other features, send us a message.

 ### Features